How EMDR Can Be Helpful in Treating Trauma and Addiction

 Often, an issue prevalent in men with addiction is the fear of disclosing behaviors that are embarrassing or shameful to the individual.
 A benefit of EMDR is that he need not share if he is not ready to, while still benefitting from the therapeutic effects.

 People are finding they don’t need years of therapy to see improvement.
 The results of EMDR are very rapid in comparison.
 After only a few sessions, clients often report dramatic results.

 A Step Toward Freedom

 The happiest people have ways to manage and reduce their own stress.
 They implore successful coping mechanisms.
 One of the goals of EMDR therapy is to set the client up with these skills going forward.

 After the brain has reprocessed the negative events into manageable memories, the client has a much less emotionally charged view of his circumstances.
-People that have successfully undergone this type of therapy rave about the life-changing effect the paradigm shift it has brought.
+People who have successfully undergone this type of therapy rave about the life-changing effect that this paradigm shift has brought to their lives.

 If we understand that unhealed emotional wounds play a role in causing or exacerbating addiction, then we can use EMDR as a very effective tool.
 Using a three-pronged approach to dealing with wounds – past, present and future – Reflections Recovery Center is able to help clients gain the skills necessary to move forward after addiction into long-term recovery and with a reduced risk of relapse.

 EMDR therapy is one piece of the holistic pie offered at Reflections Recovery Center.
 Implementing this therapy and others gives men the tools needed to conquer addiction and walk away with the right skills and mindset to craft a new life.